mach-composer/mach-composer-cli/docs/src/guidance/tenancy.md

 # Designing your Tenancy model

 When using MACH composer, chances are you want to manage multiple use-cases with it, from a single basis.
-At least, this is what MACH composer is inteded for: building platforms that span many use-cases that share a big part of how they are built.
+At least, this is what MACH composer is intended for: building platforms that span many use-cases that share a big part of how they are built.

 MACH composer allows you to orchestrate multi-tenant environments and implement use-case specific requirements where needed, without sacrificing the scalability (and perhaps more importantly, its maintainability) for it.